xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

 >* Perform undo.

 7.3.2.
 FailureMoveComponent1 in Source package is moved to Destination package.
->* Option menu is shown for displaying FailureMoveClass.attribute1 set to default type and FailureMoveComponent1Port InvisibleInterface no longer visible.
+>* Options menu is shown for displaying downgrades.
-A parse of FailureMoveClass.operation1 will result in failure due to EE no longer visible.
+>>* Check the following items to ensure a downgrade occurred:
+>>>* FailureCasesComponent.FailureMoveClass.systemViewAttribute to default
+>>>* FailureCasesComponent.FailureMoveComponent1.FailureMoveComponentInComponent.FailureMoveComponentInComponentPort.InvisibleInterface to unassigned
+>>>* FailureCasesComponent.FailureMoveComponent1.FailureMoveComponent1Port.InvisibleInterface to unassigned
+>>>* PARSE of FailureCasesComponent.FailureMoveComponent1.FailureMoveComponent1Package.FailureMoveClass.operation1 on line 2 due to out-of-scope bridge reference.
 >* Perform undo.

 7.4 Use Case 4.4  (Uses test model [2.8](#2.8))